jimlind/filmlinkd-java/README.md

 - Post the right message to the right channel
 - Create subscription if it doesn't exist
 - Don't blow up if subscription already exists
+- Reuse one subscription for all shards

 Next.

-- Rename subscription based on discord shard
 - Shutdown pubsub on exit
 - Build a proper Discord Embed Message